 Step 2: Dry the wood completely

-Step 3: Add the finishing touches
+Step 3: Adding the final touches

 Once the wood is dry, apply a thin coat of wood varnish or oil with a soft brush or cloth.
-This will emphasize the natural grain of the wood and add depth to your embossed pattern, while protecting the surface from wear and moisture.
+This will accentuate the natural grain of the wood and add depth to your embossed pattern, while protecting the surface from wear and moisture.

-FAQs: Frequently asked questions about wood embossing
+Part 6: Popular questions about wood embossing

 Yes.
 Modern laser engravers like the LaserPecker LP5 can create detailed 3D effects on wood and offer better results than conventional embossing machines.